dschurai/toDo/README.md

 In "addtodo.php" and "edit.php" I didn't use the materialize textarea because I don't know how to transfer the data via post method with it.
 In "addtodo.php" and "edit.php"I couldn't make it work to change the colors in the dropdown menu for the priority.
 It seems there is some JS knowledge needed for this.

-I used get method for the "edit" functionality, even though I'd prefer to use a different method (post or session)
+I used get method for the "edit" functionality, even though I'd prefer to use a different method (post or session).
+I couldn't make the design work without it, because I couldn't realize it with e.g. a hidden form.

 Responsiveness:
 This app is mainly for desktop use, so I didn't make it responsive for mobile use and I don't intend to.